Trek to Machu Picchu: Alternative routes

 You pass traditional markets where you can buy Alpaca products.
-Maybe you want to buy a cosy poncho.
-You will pass a vast amount of beautiful lagoons, snow covered mountain tops and lookouts over the Sacred Valley.
+Maybe you want to buy a cozy poncho.
+You will pass a vast amount of beautiful lagoons, snow-covered mountain tops, and lookouts over the Sacred Valley.
 Tradition and nature at its best.

 Quarry Trek off the beaten Path